-The number of these cases is low in our sample. ("Only" 165 women get a child before first union formation.)
-It might have been interesting to elaborate this result further, but we avoid doing so as it is not among the topics we focus on in the present paper.
+10 The number of these cases is low in our sample. ("Only" 165 women get a child before first union formation.)
+It might have been interesting to elaborate this result further, but we avoid doing so as it is not among the topics we focus on in this article.